skip to main content

 What’s more transmissible than the zombie virus?
 That’s right: pink eye, which we all—South Park included—treat like zomb-unctivitis, anyway.
 And what a way to subvert the “Oh my god—they killed Kenny!” gag.

-It might be 57 years old in 2022, but this Peanuts-gang adventure holds up.
+It might be nearly 60 years old, but this Peanuts adventure holds up.

 This time, Charlie Brown somewhat cedes the loser role to his blanket-toting, thumb-sucking buddy Linus.